 The Nether World does stage the suburbanising move of Sidney Kirkwood from Clerkenwell at the beginning of the novel to Crouch End, another mile north of Holloway, at its end.
 But the urban world of The Nether World is for the most part claustrophobically that of Clerkenwell Close, the knot of streets just north of Clerkenwell Green.
 Demos, in contrast, charts a wide-ranging urban zone containing levels from the most degraded in London (never so epitomised or rhetorically dramatized as in the 1889 novel) through various working-class strata to a level in which newcomers to the city take lodgings in rooms of houses where they could enjoy a pseudo-rich sort of existence.
 Maps reveal that this zone contains Wilton Square at a point approximately equidistant between the slums south of Old Street to the south and Highbury New Park to the north.
 It is a zone that people leave when they become established whether in the countryside, at Bayswater – or at Bow Road, in a more respectable portion of East London, where Emma ends up, maintaining ‘that serenity which comes of duties honestly performed and a life tolerably free from sordid anxiety’ (459).
 Clerkenwell in Demos is one centre in a polycentric London.
-It is the capital of the London which Richard Mutimer knows, London sectors and districts being notoriously alien to each other and even hostile.
+It is the capital of the London which Richard Mutimer knows, London sectors and districts being notoriously alien and even hostile to each other.
 This makes it appropriate as the site of Richard’s violent death at the hands of the mob he once led.

-Clerkenwell is an area with a fairly rich literary history, as the survey of Dickens, Bennett and Hollinghurst above shows, and its status in The Nether World as a modern hell is well established.
+Clerkenwell is an area with a fairly rich literary history, as the survey of Dickens, Bennett, and Hollinghurst above shows, and its status in The Nether World as a modern hell is well established.
 But this broader imaginative place zone, to use the terminology of Deep Locational Criticism (Finch 2016) is far less well known.
 The careful deployment of toponyms – the names of streets and districts – was central to Gissing’s literary reworking of the city he inhabited during the 1880s.
 His main effort in Demos, however, was not to represent the city, but to dramatise the operation of socialism in the context of the English class system – materialistic and hypocritical, as he saw it.
 Two novels written in quick succession, Demos and Thyrza, follow a practice he began in Workers in the Dawn, of representing England as a whole by oscillating between a largely plebeian London and an out-of-London setting where leisured and genteel characters are central.
 In the early 1890s, he would blur and modify the opposition in the town and country oscillations of New Grub Street and Born in Exile.